-The inner space functions as a canvas.
 The walls of this roofed courtyard catch the projected images related to an urban surrounding.
-Dried leaves from the outside are placed randomly on the floor to break the mirroring reflections on the flat surface; elements related to it’s actual surrounding.
-The installation as a whole is turned into an environmental experience.
+There are dried leaves from the outside on the slightly mirroring flat floor.
+The installation as a whole is functions as an environmental experience.

 The position of the images in the three slideshows corresponds with the original direction from which they were taken.
 The empty wall represents the viewpoint.
 The photographs were taken over a longer period, from approximate equal positions, by hand.
 The duration of the entire development takes over hour.

 The work relates to the experience of enclosure due to urbanization.
 The sense of distance plays a large role in the experience of landscape.
 Our gaze regarding the landscape, automatically turns to the largest possible distance.
 In this installation an inversion of that what's presented in the photographs is happening.
 Being inside within the closed walls of the space, the reality of a blocked view (as represented in the photographs) is acknowledged.
 But it dissolves for a large part, due to the lighting images that create an illusion of an outside view.
 They rather seem to open up the space, like windows towards an outside view.